 You *Can* Sit With Us

 Cliques—every workplace has them.
-And while it’s important to develop unique bonds with colleagues and some connections are definitely going to be stronger than others, cliques still make the “excluded” feel like we all did in high school: just plain bad.
+And while it’s important to develop unique bonds with colleagues and some connections are definitely going to be stronger than others, cliques at work still make the “excluded” feel like we all did in high school: just plain bad.

 Often when you’re part of a close-knit group, you don’t think about the people outside it.
 You assume they have their own friends, groups, or what have you within the company, too.
 The truth is, many people don’t.